|Coconut Jollof rice with steamed veggies and fried plantains|

 Tip: High heat will make the rice burn before it is cooked, while low heat will make the rice soggy and will also burn at the bottom.

-Note: Coconut rice always turn out a bit sticky because of the oil in the coconut milk used in the recipe, so don't worry your pretty head about that.
+Note: Coconut rice sometimes turn out a bit sticky because of the cream in the coconut milk, so don't worry your pretty head about that.

 Nigerian Coconut Rice is usually served with Salad, Moi Moi or Fried Plantains (dodo).